 As well as supporting the overall event, we’re excited to collaborate with public sector leaders at Global After Shock in two specific events:

-- Julia Glidden, Microsoft Corporate Vice President, Worldwide Public Sector, will join a high-level panel discussion, Data Governance for a Digitally-Enabled State on November 18.
+- Julia Glidden, Microsoft Corporate Vice President, Worldwide Public Sector, joined a high-level panel discussion, Data Governance for a Digitally-Enabled State.
 The group will discuss what needs to be done to realize the potential of a fully data-driven public sector, and what is necessary to be able to build public trust while doing this.

-- Microsoft will join government and NGO leaders at the Using Data to Inform Policy Making in Times of Crisis session on November 17.
-The discussion will explore how data can be used to drive informed decision making, particularly in times of crisis.
+- Microsoft joined government and NGO leaders at the Using Data to Inform Policy Making in Times of Crisis.
+The discussion explored how data can be used to drive informed decision making, particularly in times of crisis.
 Bringing together perspectives from government, the private sector, and NGOs, participants will discuss how government can operate at a pace required to meet the needs of the community.

 How governments are embracing digital transformation